Matrix addition

 In mathematics, matrix addition is the operation of adding two matrices by adding the corresponding entries together.

 For a vector, $\vec{v}\!$, adding two matrices would have the geometric effect of applying each matrix transformation separately onto $\vec{v}\!$, then adding the transformed vectors.

-However, there are other operations that could also be considered addition for matrices, such as the direct sum and the Kronecker sum.

-Entrywise sum
+Definition

 Two matrices must have an equal number of rows and columns to be added.
 In which case, the sum of two matrices A and B will be a matrix which has the same number of rows and columns as A and B. The sum of A and B, denoted A + B, is computed by adding corresponding elements of A and B:

 Or more concisely (assuming that A + B = C):